 While all of Hospice Palliative Care Ontario’s publications are targeted to hospice palliative care programs, much of the information will be helpful to other non-profit organizations or to individuals.

-● Developing a Home Hospice Program: A Startup Manual: All the information necessary to initiate a community-based hospice program is outlined in this 323-page book.
+- Developing a Home Hospice Program: A Startup Manual: All the information necessary to initiate a community-based hospice program is outlined in this 323-page manual.
 Establishing the Need, Administration, and Client Care are some of the chapters.
+PDF document.

-● Getting the Hospice Message Out: A Community Relations Manual: Concise directions for establishing a community relations program and building a productive relationship with the community is contained in this 65-page book.
+- Getting the Hospice Message Out: A Community Relations Manual: Concise directions for establishing a community relations program and building a productive relationship with the community.
+PDF document.

-● Volunteer Training Manual: This curriculum is divided into 15 modules of varying lengths which cover the required 30 hours of training for Ontario’s hospice palliative care visiting volunteers.
+- Volunteer Training Handbook, 2017: This handbook is divided into 15 modules of varying lengths which cover the required 30 hours of training for Ontario’s hospice palliative care visiting volunteers.
 For HPCO Organizational Members only.
 PDF document.

 - Hospice Volunteer Training Curriculum Guide for Facilitators, 2018: This guide contains a chapter for each of the 15 topics that are essential components of the HPCO Volunteer Training Curriculum.
 It is intended for Hospice staff and/or those responsible for the design and delivery of volunteer training.
 For HPCO Organizational Members only.
 PDF document.

 Hospice Palliative Care Systems Design Framework.
 A Knowledge Synthesis Report for developing regional system of hospice palliative care.